root-project/web/download/building_root/build_root_old_method.md

 ### MySQL client

 To build the MySQL interface library you need to have libmysqlclient.so installed.
 On most Linux system this library comes with the mysql-devel package.
-For more see [http://www.mysql.com](http://www.mysql.com).
+For more information on the MySQL client, see → [http://www.mysql.com](http://www.mysql.com).

 ### Pythia event generators